He/Him

 Mawson Lakes Undergraduate Student Rep: Husan Ara

-Mount Gambier Student Rep: Vacant
+Mount Gambier Student Rep: Dakota Caines

 Whyalla Student Rep: Lilly Henwood